abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

-    Their instances are encoded in the...
-TSPLIB format.
+    Their instances are encoded in the TSPLIB format.
 We refer the reader to the sub-section :ref:`tsp_tsplib_format` for an introduction to this format.